patricksavalle/devops-project-template/content/rollback-strategy.md

 # Rollback strategy

 ```
-Clone this repo and document your specific choice here:
+Clone this repo and document your rollback strategy here: